-Welcome to Financial Analyst HQ, the most trusted online resource for Financial Analyst professionals.
-Whether you are beginning to enter the finance industry or have many years of experience, this site will help you achieve great success in a competitive, but lucrative and rewarding industry.
+Welcome to Financial Analyst Headquarters, the most trusted online resource for Financial Analyst professionals.
+Whether you are just entering the finance industry or have many years of experience, this site will help you understand what it takes to be an analyst professional.
+Don’t get discouraged by the competitive landscape, this is also a very lucrative, impactful and rewarding profession.

 What is a Financial Analyst?

-A Financial Analyst or Chartered Financial Analyst gathers detailed information, assembles spreadsheet, writes business reports and reviews specific information related to a prospective deal.
+A Financial Analyst gathers detailed information, assembles spreadsheet, writes business reports and reviews specific information related to a prospective deal.
 They assess the performance of stocks, bonds and other types of investments specific to their industry.
-They examine the deal in its entirety and typically recommend a course of action.
-The research can be on either, or both, a macroeconomic or macroeconomic level, depending the type of work.
-In addition, a successful analyst must be able to research and understand current developments and predict future assumptions.
+They examine the deal in its entirety and typically recommend a specific course of action

 There are two types of analysts; the “buy side” and the “sell side.”